 Are you one of them?Login to Reorder

 Thrush is a common yeast infection that can affect both women and men, caused by the naturally occurring fungus; Candida albicans.
-Clinical studies have shown that vaginal thrush in particular will affect three in four women at some point during their lives.
+Vaginal thrush will affect three in four women at some point during their lives.
 Although thrush can be triggered by sexual intercourse, it isn't classified as a sexually transmitted infection (STI).
 The two forms of thrush that we provide treatment for are vaginal thrush (affecting women) and male thrush.

 Vaginal thrush (female candidiasis) is the most common form of this condition.
 Vaginal thrush can cause irritation, itching, creamy white discharge and swelling of the vagina.
 This uncomfortable infection isn't considered to be harmful, however, it can be recurrent.
 Vaginal thrush is normally detected after a routine smear test, as symptoms aren't always experienced.
 The primary cause of vaginal thrush is a yeast-like infection called Candida albicans.